xpilgrim/daisy-creator-magazin/README.md

 4. Rename 1000 (or 1001) to 0100 (0101)
 This is used, when the first recordet audiofile (e.g. with a special announcement) must sorted before the additive audiofiles (see Additional audiofiles)
+5. For DTB TOC: Use titles from filenames an cut leading numbers in filename for TOC
+6. Read levels from filenames (digit after first underscore: 1001_2)
+7. Read date from filenames for DTB TOC
+8. Chose character for split author and title for DTB TOC
+9. Bitrate

 Preferences
 -----------